 In the meantime, when dealer recalibration is required after an insurance-covered windshield replacement, we will contact the dealer, get the recalibration authorized by the insurer, and provide the customer with a Purchase Order to have the recalibration performed.
 This way the insured customer doesn’t have to pay out of pocket for the recalibration or try to file the insurance claim for the recalibration separately on their own.
 As always, we will work with the customer to make the job as convenient and easy as possible instead of leaving the burden on the customer or insurance agent’s office.

 As this technology continues to evolve and advance, we will stay on top of it and adjust our practices accordingly to keep making customers happy and making life easier for insurance agents’ offices.
 Although ADAS is new, we’ve been dealing successfully with changes in car glass since 1951.
-That’s why we are the leading auto glass company in our market area.
+That’s why we are the leading auto glass company in the Mid-South.